Raku/nqp/docs/ops.markdown

 (a future usecapture may invalidate it)
 It's valid to implement this exactly the same way as savecapture if there's no performance benefit to be had in a split.
 Used by the multi-dispatcher.

+# getenvhash()

+Returns a hash containing the environment variables.
+Changing the hash doesn't affect the environment variables